 Disclosure: Dan does not trade stocks or other securities.
 Rather, he dollar-cost averages into cheap funds and index funds and holds them forever in tax-advantaged accounts.

 By Ryan Marston, Investment Adviser Representative Published

 10 Big U.S. Cities With the Cheapest Apartment Rents

 By Dan Burrows Last updated

 The 25 Cheapest Places to Live: U.S. Cities Edition

-places to live Take a look at our list of the cheapest places to live in America for city dwellers.
+places to live Have a look at the cheapest places to live in America for city dwellers.
 Is one of the cheapest places to live in the U.S. right for you?

 By Dan Burrows Last updated

 The 15 Most Expensive Housing Markets in the US: Cities with the Highest Average Home Prices

 By Dan Burrows Last updated